1953 Vicksburg tornado: Downtown

-The tornado would directly strike the central business district of Vicksburg at peak intensity.
+The tornado directly struck the central business district of Vicksburg at peak intensity.
 Residents reported that the tornado wasn't heard or seen until moments before it arrived, with many attempting to run back into buildings or basements.
 One eyewitness reported that the Farmer's Tractor Supply Company "just exploded right in front of my face", as the tornado moved across South Street, killing the owner.
-Businesses along Washington street were heavily damaged, with 2 buildings suffering complete collapse.
+Businesses along Washington Street were heavily damaged, with 2 buildings suffering complete collapse.
 The owner of Ben Warren's Clothing Store, along with his daughter were killed when the store collapsed.
-As the tornado crossed Crawford street, multiple more businesses, including Palermo's Mens Shop, were also heavily damaged.
+As the tornado crossed Crawford Street, multiple more businesses, including Palermo's Mens Shop, were also heavily damaged.
 2 fatalities would occur at Palermo's, one customer, and the owner's son.
 A block to the east, the tornado damaged St. Paul Catholic Church.
 Even though the historic building was not leveled by the tornado, the structure was so heavily damaged it had to be torn down and rebuilt.
 As the tornado crossed Clay Street, the First National Bank, the Jefferson Davis Hotel, and Hotel Vicksburg would take significant damage.
 The Strand Theatre would have some of its walls, and its roof collapse.

 The tornado then directly struck the Saenger Theatre, where the worst tragedy would happen.
 Stephanie Mitchell was celebrating her 10th birthday at the theater with family and friends, where they were watching Botany Bay when the tornado hit.
 The power to the theater cut out, then moments later, a wall and the ceiling of the theater would collapse, bringing the movie screen down with it.
-Several people were trapped under their seats, with debris keeping them stuck for several hours.
-Unfortunately five children would be killed.
-The tornado would cross China street, destroying the Keith Williams Chrysler-Plymouth dealership, then would cross Grove street where another fatality would occur.
-The tornado then damaged the Old Courthouse on Cherry street before striking the Happyland Nursery, where two toddlers would be killed.
-At around this time, a potential satellite tornado formed 2 blocks to the east of the main tornado, where it would damage the Joe Wing Sing grocery store on the corner of Openwood Street and Farmer Street.
+Several people were trapped under their seats, with debris keeping them stuck for several hours, killing five children.
+The tornado crossed China Street, destroying the Keith Williams Chrysler-Plymouth dealership, then crossed Grove Street, where another fatality occurred.
+The tornado then damaged the Old Courthouse on Cherry Street before striking the Happyland Nursery, where two toddlers were killed.
+At around this time, a potential satellite tornado formed two blocks to the east of the main tornado, where it would damage the Joe Wing Sing grocery store on the corner of Openwood Street and Farmer Street.
 Several fires would break out in downtown due to the catastrophic damage.